 A majority of people who have PCOD are overweight and insulin resistant with abnormal cholesterol and triglycerides.

-If you have PCOD, you should be checked for diabetes as people with PCOD have a greater risk of becoming diabetic.
+If you have PCOD, you have a greater risk of becoming diabetic.

 The most important treatment is to lose weight which will correct most of the hormonal and metabolic imbalances.
 Losing weight can also help prevent diabetes which is associated with PCOD.

 You should increase your exercise to help prevent diabetes and lose weight.
-Losing weight is the key to returning to a normal ovulation schedule and will usually lead to regular periods and greater fertility.
+Losing weight is the key to returning to a normal ovulation schedule and will usually lead to regular periods and greater fertility chances.

 “Birth controls pills are basically the wonder drug for PCOD.” – Dr. Nair